-James Joyner is an associate professor of security studies at the US Marine Corps Command and Staff College, a nonresident senior fellow at the Brent Scowcroft Center for Strategy and Security at the Atlantic Council, and has been the editor of the policy and politics blog Outside The Beltway since January 2003.
+James Joyner is a Security Studies professor at Marine Corps University‘s Command and Staff College, a nonresident senior fellow at the Scowcroft Center for Strategy and Security at the Atlantic Council, and founder and editor of the policy and politics blog Outside The Beltway.

 He has published more than 200 columns for outlets including The New York Times, Foreign Policy, The National Interest, The Atlantic, The New Republic, War on the Rocks, Defense One, Christian Science Monitor, The Hill, CNN, NPR, Defense News, World Politics Review, Politico, Reason, Legal Affairs, Human Events, The American Conservative, The New York Daily News, The Washington Examiner, The New Individualist, and TCS Daily and is a regular commentator on world affairs on venues including BBC, NPR, C-SPAN, Al Jazeera, Fox, CNN, and MSNBC.
 A more-or-less complete listing can be found here.

 He was Managing Editor of the Atlantic Council from September 2007 to August 2013.

 He was the Managing Editor of Strategic Insights, the professional journal of the Center for Contemporary Conflict at the Naval Postgraduate School, from January 2004 to March 2005.